 Where is THC Legal?

 THC is legal in all states where medical marijuana use has been legalized.
-It is also by default legal in states where recreational marijuana laws have been passed.
+It is also, by default, legal in states where recreational marijuana laws have been passed.

-It is still technically illegal at the federal level however prosecution has been almost non-extent in the 31 states that have legalized medical or recreational marijuana.
+It is still technically illegal at the federal level; however, prosecution has been almost non-extent in the 31 states that have legalized medical or recreational marijuana.

 Much of this is because of archaic marijuana prohibition laws that made research costly and slow.

-We will continue to update this resource as new studies are completed and more knowledge is published on medical and chemical impacts of these truly unique chemical compounds.
+We will continue to update this resource as new studies are completed and more knowledge is published on the medical and chemical impacts of these truly unique chemical compounds.